xdevops-caj-dotnet/MQEmitLogs/README.md

 ```

 Check the logs of the consumer and producer.
-On Rabbit dashboard, open "Exhange" page, to check `logs` exchange details and its binding queues.
+On Rabbit dashboard, open "Exhange" page, and check `logs` exchange details and its binding queues.

 ## References
 - [RabbitMQ tutorial - Publish/Subscribe](https://www.rabbitmq.com/tutorials/tutorial-three-dotnet.html)